rcassani/castoriscausa/content/articles/first_post.md

 Date: 2016-10-22 22:00
 Category: Blog
 Tag: cc
-Slug: my-first-post
+Slug: first-post
-Author: Raymundo Cassani
+Author: Ray Cassani
-Summary: 1st test post

-This text is probe that everything is working as it should\
+At the moment, this text is a test for:

+1. Metadata required in the Post file
+2. Post in more than one language
+3. Post in Español: [http://www.castoriscausa.com/first-post-spa](http://www.castoriscausa.com/first-post-spa)